Many people made important contributions to the project. At the great risk of missing key people, a list is attempted below.

 Significant assistance with the OBI 2.0 technology (mechanical design, electronics and software) was provided by: Carter Anderson, Jeff Eirvin, Matt Groener, Aslam Haswarey, Mustafa Haswarey, Brian Jensen, Greg Perry, Bill MacCracken and Bianca Viggiano.
 Joel Morrisette made major contributions to the 2.0 technology, as well as to our OBI 1.0 pilot, and designed our logo.

-The OBI 1.0 technology was developed primarily by John Benner.
-The OBI 1.0 pilot was managed by Robinson Eaton and Meera Gajjar.
+The OBI 1.0 software was developed primarily by John Benner.
+The OBI 1.0 pilot was managed by Robinson Eaton and Meera Gajjar, and they led the creation of our documentation.
 Mike Armstrong, Garrett Beecher, Giedre Novikaite and Mordechai Sadowsky made key contributions.

-Thanks also to our friends at Advanced Sports (Breezer), Bikes Make Life Better, Custom Contract Manufacturing, Eagle Precision Sheet Metal, Sprint and Urban Racks for their support.
+Thanks also to our friends at Advanced Sports (Breezer), Bikes Make Life Better, Custom Contract Manufacturing, Eagle Precision Sheet Metal and Urban Racks for their support.

 The OBI concept began forming after a 2012 conversation between Heather McCarey and Brad Biddle, and was 'officially' birthed in a meeting between Brad Biddle and Leonard Cano at a cafeteria table at the Intel RS5 building.
 Courtney Martin and Kevin Bross rounded out the initial founding team.